 Modern-day man detects a threat, such as worrying about money and his stress response gets activated.
-He still gets this big burst of energy, but what he is now experiencing is anxiety, as opposed to fear.
+He still gets this big burst of energy, but what he is now experiencing is anxiety instead of fear.

 What causes anxiety?

-There are different pathways in your brain that can result in the anxiety you experience, but each involves an alarm bell ringing to activate your stress response.
+Different pathways in your brain can result in the anxiety you experience, but each involves an alarm bell ringing to activate your stress response.
 I touch on the pathways in the video below.

 The alarm bell can be activated by a ‘thinking’ route, where your thoughts and worries can make you anxious, and by a quicker way, where your brain remembers to be worried.